Skip to contents

 detection

-Data frame or selection table (using the warbleR package's format, see selection_table) containing the start and end of the signals.
+Data frame or selection table (using the warbleR package's format, see selection_table) containing the start and end of sound events.
 Must contained at least the following columns: "sound.files", "selec", "start" and "end".

 Y